Jewish existentialism: Precursors

-In the words of Barret, "right conduct is the ultimate concern of the Hebrew", and indeed for the observant Jew, according to R. Soloveitchik.
-Therefore, the Jewish tradition is differentiated from the Greek system of thought, which emphasizes correct knowledge, thinking, and consciousness as the passports to transcendence of the physical world.
+In the words of Barret, "right conduct is the ultimate concern of the Hebrew", and indeed for the observant Jew, according to Soloveitchik.
+Therefore, the Jewish tradition is differentiated from the Greek system of thought, which emphasizes correct knowledge, thinking, and consciousness as the passports to the transcendence of the physical world.
 Some traditions of ancient Gnosticism, like the neo-Platonist desert cults, also subscribed to an idea similar to the Platonist ideal of "true knowledge of the Good" being a gateway to transcending one's ordinary, physical existence.

-Foundational gentile existentialism and its connection to Jewish existentialism
+General existentialism and Jewish existentialism

-The philosophical school known as existentialism is generally regarded to have begun with the writings of the Danish Søren Kierkegaard (b.
-1813 – d.
-1855).
-Other important thinkers include the German Friedrich Nietzsche (b.
-1844 – d.
-1900), the French Jean-Paul Sartre (b.
-1905 – d.
-1980), and the German Martin Heidegger (b.
-1889-1976).
-Various Jewish existentialists found influence in the secular philosophy of existentialism and have made various critiques and commentaries of the above-mentioned writers' works.
+The philosophical school known as existentialism is generally regarded to have begun with the writings of the Danish Søren Kierkegaard (1813 – 1855).
+Other important thinkers include the German Friedrich Nietzsche (1844 – 1900), the French Jean-Paul Sartre (1905 – 1980), and the German Martin Heidegger (1889 – 1976).
+Various Jewish existentialists found influence in the secular philosophy of existentialism and have made a range of critiques and commentaries of the above-mentioned writers' works.

-Both Judaism and existentialism deny the ability of human beings to permanently transcend the physical world and one's own normal existence.
-Theistic Judaism insists on a transcendent realm of existence beyond normal human reality, that is, the realm of God.
-As a way of connecting to God, Judaism directs its adherents towards the strict observance of laws, both ritual and ethical, in order to add meaning to the adherents' lives (see Soloveitchik's Halakhic Man for a further discussion of the concept of the Jew making meaning in his own life by observing the Halakha).
+Both Judaism and existentialism deny the ability of human beings to permanently transcend the physical world and one's own everyday existence.
+Theistic Judaism insists on a transcendent realm of existence beyond everyday human reality, that is, the realm of God.
+As a way of connecting to God, Judaism directs its adherents towards the strict observance of laws, both ritual and ethical, to add meaning to the adherents' lives (see Soloveitchik's Halakhic Man for a further discussion of the concept of the Jew making meaning in his own life by observing the Halakha).
 Modern existentialist philosophy often denies the existence of a higher power, leading some to classify it as an agnostic or atheistic thought structure.
-Martin Heidegger's concept of man's thrownness into existence in the world causing him to be ill at ease/uncomfortable due to his very existence is similar to Hebraic man's "uneasiness" due to his inherently sinful nature.
-Both senses of being ill at ease in one's own skin are too inherent to the human condition to eliminate, according to Barret.
-Traditional Jewish thinkers and existentialist thinkers (both Semitic and gentile) have different solutions to this intrinsic uneasiness, also called existential anxiety or existential angst.
+Heidegger posited that the discomfort caused by one's thrownness into existence, which is similar to what he says is the Jewish conception of "uneasiness" with being inherently sinful as a created being.
+Both senses of being ill-at-ease in one's skin are too inherent to the human condition to eliminate, according to Barret.
+Traditional Jewish and, more broadly, existentialist thinkers—both Jewish and non-Jewish—have different solutions to this intrinsic uneasiness—also called existential anxiety or existential angst.